Being A Stay At Home Wife

 Bea was German, had a lovely accent and that made chatting with her fun.
 We talked about Nathan working there, and that is why I usually come here for the holiday.
 So obviously they knew what my husband did for work.
 Next up, Bea asked probably the single most awkward question ever to me.
 Do you work?
 Well, no. I am a stay at home wife.
 That question is awkward because when I answer no I don’t work, there’s such a negative stigma attached to it.
 Like, I’m less of a person because I don’t have a real job.
 Real meaning outside of my home.

 Most people automatically picture a woman spending her entire day cleaning..
 Cue the image from 1945 with the white picket fence, 3 bedroom home, family car, and spotless house.
 It almost has a sexist vibe to it when I say I’m a stay at home wife.
 Like women who stay at home have no depth to their personality or intelligence kind of thing.
-That is the stigma attached to that title.
+That is the stigma attached to that title of being a stay at home wife.

 I fully expected this time to be no different than any other person who has ever asked me if I worked or what I did for work.
 Here comes the surprise.
 Both of them praised me for doing this!
 Bea had been a stay at home wife herself, so she understood exactly what it meant, and it reminded me just how much it means to me.
 It was such an amazing feeling to find another person who has done this and chat about it.